 Our other special field trip was earlier this month, and we took advantage of two sites in Richmond.
 Our first stop was the magnificent Lewis Ginter Botanical Garden.
 Of special interest to our group was the bog garden with its beautiful collection of pitcher plants.
 Natives such as Cardinal flower (Lobelia cardinalis), Blue lobelia (L. siphilitica), weed (Eutrochium) and New York ironweed (Vernonia noveboracensis) also enjoyed the moist edges.
 Another highlight (besides the delightful lunch at the Teahouse) was the butterfly exhibit in the conservatory.
 Imagine standing amidst a rainbow of tropical fluttering butterflies.
-Several landed on Please join us on the 15th for our annual meeting.
-Helen Hamilton, retired high school biology teacher and past president of the John Clayton Chapter in Williamsburg, will speak about native ornamental grasses and sell copies of her book, Wildflowers and Grasses of Virginia's Coastal Plain.
-We will hold elections, adopt a budget, enjoy refreshments, and award door prizes. ~ Nancy the following management resolution: Whereas, after human land disturbance, overbrowsing by white-tailed deer represents the most serious threat to our native flora, the vegetative communities they comprise, and the many species that depend on them; now, therefore, be it Resolved, that the Prince William Wildflower Society:
+Several landed on this was a last chance to view it.
+I had the good fortune to visit four times with different groups.
+The library staff is creating some panel exhibits for a traveling Flora show around the Commonwealth.